cgomesu/website/_posts/2020-07-06-Nanopi-m4-mini-nas.md

 [![Nanopi M4 SATA hat](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-sata-hat.jpg){:.PostImage}](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-sata-hat.jpg)

-If you plan on using the same 3d printed case I'm using (see [kirkdis' 3D printed case](#kirkdis-3d-printed-case)), make sure to buy SATA cables with **straight/horizontal connector on both ends of the cable**.
+If you plan on using the same 3d printed case I'm using (see [kirkdis' 3D printed case](#kirkdis-3d-printed-case)), make sure to buy SATA cables with **a straight/horizontal connector on both ends of the cable**.
 That case is *very* tight, so you might want to consider buying at least two shorter than usual SATA cables for the HDDs closer to the base.

 [![Nanopi M4 SATA hat](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-cgomesu-sata-cables.jpg){:.PostImage}](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-cgomesu-sata-cables.jpg)